 Web hosting involves a website’s files getting stored within space on a server.
 When a visitor to the website types in the domain address, they will connect to the server and the files will be available to them.

-It is possible to host your website on your own, but it can be very difficult, particularly if you do not have high-powered computer and a very strong internet plan.
+It is possible to host your website on your own, but it can be very difficult, particularly if you do not have a high-powered computer and a very strong internet plan.
 More often, people will use a web hosting provider to make the process simpler.

 Web Hosting Services